bec-archer/SR80-Manuals/user-manual.md

 - **Navigation Trail** — A breadcrumb trail showing the last screens the user visited before the report.
 This helps Bec figure out what path led to the problem (e.g., "Job Board → Job Detail → Item Detail → Ladybug Report").
 - **Details** — Device info, trigger type, timestamps.
 - **Description** — What the user typed (if anything).
 - **Error Log** — Recent technical errors logged by the app.
+If the log is long, only the first 20 KB is shown by default with a footer noting how much is hidden.
+Tap **Show All** to render the rest, or **Copy** to put the full log on your clipboard so you can paste it into Notes or an email.
+(The truncation is just for display speed — the full log is always saved.)
 - **App State** — A snapshot of what the app was doing at the time (sync status, which screen was open, etc.).
+Same Show All / Copy behavior as the Error Log if the snapshot is large.

 #### Auto-Reporting